CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.2xlarge.md

 # Learn how to Use AWS CLI to launch c6a.2xlarge EC2 instance using Public AMI

+## The c6a.8xlarge EC2 instance contains 4 cores and is sized to run the 12LISTOS-training Benchmark.

 ## Public AMI contains the software and data to run 12US1, 12NE3, and 12LISTOS-training using CMAQv5.4+

 Software was pre-installed and saved to a public ami.